Top 35+ Azure Databricks Interview Questions & Answers

 Ans:

-• To create a new cluster in Azure Databricks, you navigate to the “Clusters” section of the Databricks workspace.
+• To create a new cluster in Azure Databricks, navigate to the “Clusters” section of the Databricks workspace.

 86. What is Azure Data Fix Terminal?